● OPEN SOURCEChidori + Tael · Rust binaries · Apache 2.0

 Replay for free, forever

-Every run produces a session log — a content-addressed record of every host function call.
-Feed it back in and the agent re-runs deterministically, with cached results.
+Every run produces a session log — an ordered record of every host function call with its inputs and result.
+Feed it back in and the agent re-runs with cached results.
 Zero tokens, identical output.

 # save a live session